Last Updated: January 8, 2025

 Arnold was married to Winnie Walzer (1934-1999) for 45 years.
 They had two daughters together.
 She passed away in 1999 from complications due to ovarian cancer.
 Palmer's grandson, Sam Saunders, is also a professional golfer.
 He attended Clemson University in South Carolina on a golf scholarship and turned pro in 2008.
 Palmer married his second wife, Kathleen Gawthrop, in 2005.
 To conquer his fear of flying, Arnold pursued his pilot certificate.
 After nearly 55 years of flying, he logged almost 20,000 hours of flight time in various aircraft.

-Palmer is the founder of Arnie's Army Charitable Foundation, which helps children and youth.
+Palmer was the founder of Arnie's Army Charitable Foundation, which helps children and youth.
 The Foundation oversaw projects such as the creation of the Winnie Palmer Hospital for Women & Babies Center, The Howard Philips Center for Children & Families, the Arnold Palmer Hospital for Children, and the Winnie Palmer Nature Reserve.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.